foxbunny/javascript-by-example/README.md

 # About this book

 This book is certainly not a light introduction to JavaScript.
-That's not to say that this book is not for a novice JavaScript developers.
-It's going to be overwhelming, but I believe well worth it.
+That's not to say that this book is not for a novice JavaScript developer.
+It's going to be overwhelming, but hopefully well worth it.
 Here's why.

-The aim of this book is to provide accumulated experience of a working JavaScript developer on each and every topic.
-The layers that build up as you progress as a developers are here condensed into a single compact treatment of each topic.
-On the other hand, this book does not try to arrive at conclusions the same way you would if you were learning on your own.
-This is intentional, and will hopefully remove some of the confusion and mystery around the concepts being discussed.
+The aim of this book is to provide accumulated experience of a working JavaScript developer for each and every topic.
+The layers that build up as you progress as a developers are here condensed into a single compact treatment in each section.
+This book does not try to arrive at conclusions the same way you would if you were learning on your own, and in doing so, the hope is that some of the confusion and mystery around the concepts being discussed would be removed.

-This book is not meant to be read cover-to-cover.
+Assimilate JS is not meant to be read cover-to-cover.
 Topics are mostly self-contained, with references to other topics only as needed to understand the current one.
-It is also not meant to be memorized, but read and re-read as you run into problems that are covered in each sections.
-Even if you feel that the material is overwhelming, I suggest you mentally bookmark the sections so you can get back to them for some later time, when you discover that what you are doing has some semblance to what you saw in this book.
+It is also not meant to be memorized, but read and re-read as you run into problems that are covered herein.
+Even if you feel that the material is overwhelming, I suggest you mentally bookmark the sections so you can get back to them at some later time, when you discover that what you are doing has some semblance to what you saw in this book.

 Individual sections of this book are written as literate ECMAScript 6 modules.
 This means that the code snippets embedded in the markdown comprise a complete